Creates a new table which is a “clone” (exact copy) of an existing table

 Util_TableGetString() [B87] get a character-string value

-Util_TableQueryValueInfo() [B121] query key present/absent in table, and optionally type and/or number of elements
+Util_TableQueryValueInfo() [B121] query key present/absent in table, and optionally type and/or number of

 Util_TableSet*() set a single (1-element array) value